rafuwong/Covid-Death-Prediction/README.md

-In this project I gained an understanding of:
-* Setting up docker environment to run Jupyterlab
-* Utilizing vm with Pytorch to predict covid deaths
+Learning objectives in this project include:
-* Data Visualization
+* Multiplying Tensors
+* Utilizing GPUs on VM
+* Optimize inputs to minimize outputs
+* Use optimization to optimize regression coefficients